-Other SECM members and colleagues around the world are invited to submit proposals on all aspects of eighteenth-century music.
+Other SECM members and colleagues around the world are invited to submit proposals on all aspects of eighteenth-century music for the rescheduled meeting in 2021.
 Proposals addressing musical interconnections between the Americas and Europe in the eighteenth century are particularly welcome.
 Presentations may be formal papers (30-minute slots), panel discussions (45-minute slots) or in alternative formats (30–45-minute slots).
 Presentations will be given in English.

 Submit your proposal (up to 350 words) as an e-mail attachment in pdf format to program chair Janet K. Page at email@example.com.
 Please provide two versions of the abstract, one with title and abstract only and one including name, address, e-mail address, telephone number, institutional affiliation or city, and AV requirements.
 Students will also attach a brief note from the principal advisor in support of the proposal.
-The deadline for submission of proposals and supporting material is 11:59 pm (Central time), September 1, 2019.
-We expect to announce the program in early October.
+The deadline for submission of proposals and supporting material is 11:59 pm (Central time), February 15, 2021.
+We expect to announce the program in early April.

 Students may apply for the Society’s Sterling E. Murray Award for student travel.
 For further information, see here.
 The application deadline is February 15, 2021.
 Students who have already applied will submit a note confirming student status as of August 2021; they may update their applications if they wish.